AdobeDocs/experience-manager-65.en/help/sites-developing/developing-forms.md

 ![showhidecondition](assets/showhidecondition.png)

-In Javascript, conditions use the value of the Element Name property to refer to fields.
+In JavaScript, conditions use the value of the Element Name property to refer to fields.
 In the previous example, the Element Name property of the Radio Group component is `contact`.
-The following code is the equivalent Javascript code for that example:
+The following code is the equivalent JavaScript code for that example:

 `((contact == "Yes"))`